Engee documentation

 Conclusion

-The integration of Engee and the Euler software package makes it possible to simplify the modeling of the active parts of the mechanism, either transfer part of the calculations to a simplified 1D model, or simply surround the mechanism model with a web interface and provide another powerful mechanism for pre- and post-processing experimental results.
+The integration between Engee and the EULER software package makes it possible to simplify the modeling of the active parts of the mechanism, either transfer part of the calculations to a simplified 1D model, or simply surround the mechanism model with a web interface and provide another powerful mechanism for pre- and post-processing experimental results.